New Options For Anxiety and Depression

 An estimated 10 to 20 percent of the Central New York population will experience anxiety or depression at some point, prompting SUNY Upstate to open a comprehensive Anxiety and Depressive Disorders Clinic Program.

-While the prognosis is generally good for these disorders—about 30 to 70 percent of patients respond to medication, psychotherapy or both—it can be challenging to match the patient to the optimum treatment, according to Thomas Schwartz MD, associate professor of psychiatry.
+While the prognosis is generally good for these disorders—about 30 to 70 percent of patients respond to medication, psychotherapy or both—it can be challenging to match the patient to the optimum treatment, according to Thomas Schwartz MD, Professor of Psychiatry.

 The new clinic focuses on very specific mental illnesses including postpartum, treatment-resistant and treatmentrefractory depression, social anxiety, panic disorder and post-traumatic stress disorder.